 The chief operating decision maker (CODM) monitors the operating results of the Group for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on revenue, operating profit and pretax income which are measured similarly in the consolidated financial statements.
-Transactions between operating segments are made at terms and prices agreed upon by the parties.
+Transfer prices between operating segments are on an arm's length basis in a manner similar to transactions with third parties.